cronvel/spellcast/doc/story.md

 Inside the listener, the special **$args** variable will contain the data of the event, e.g. the solved content of the *emit* tag that fired the event.
+The context inside the listener is **NOT** the context of the parent tag, **INSTEAD** the context of the emitter is used.
+In fact, listeners work almost like functions defined by the *fn* tag.

 Except if the listener has the *global* parameter on, the listener is destroyed once the script execution leaves the current scene (*goto*, *next*).